| Group | 18 | Melting point | -111.74 oC, -169.132 oF, 161.41 K |

 Image explanation

-Electro flash.
-The icon used here reflects the use of the gas in camera flash technology, usually a tube filled with xenon gas, with electrodes on either end and a metal trigger plate at the middle of the tube.
+The ‘electro-flash’ icon reflects the use of the gas in camera flash technology.
+This is usually a tube filled with xenon gas, with electrodes at each end and a metal trigger plate at the middle of the tube.

 Appearance